 Any school that wants to make copies or arrangements of printed music should apply for the licence.
 As music is part of the national curriculum, it is unlikely a school does not use printed music at some stage.
+Schools in England, Northern Ireland and Scotland already have a licence paid for by the government departments.
 The licence is not compulsory – a school can continue to seek permission from the particular music publisher directly every time they wish to copy an item of printed music.
-It is, however, widely accepted that a blanket licence saves time and money for the majority of schools.
+However, having a licence saves time and money for the majority of schools.

-The SPML is only available to schools providing general education to pupils aged between 4 and 19.
+The SPML is only available to schools providing general education to students aged between 4 and 18.
 It does not cover Saturday music schools, Further Education colleges, 6th Form colleges, Higher Education colleges or specialist music schools held outside normal school hours like Rock School or Stagecoach.

 Any printed music publication that the school owns or pdf it has purchased from a website (as long as it is from a legitimate source).